canvas-medical/documentation/collections/_api/patient.md

               - name: extension
                 type: array
                 description: >-
                     This is an optional object that you can specify for a Patient's phone number or email.
 This tells Canvas that the patient has consented to receiving text messages or emails to this contact point.
 This extension is identified with the <code>url</code> [http://schemas.canvasmedical.com/fhir/extensions/has-consent](http://schemas.canvasmedical.com/fhir/extensions/has-consent).
-A boolean value can be specified in the <code>valueBoolean</code> attribute. <b>Note: This will not send a verification email or text as is the Canvas UI does.
-It will bypass this step and mark the contact as verified.</b>
+A boolean value can be specified in the <code>valueBoolean</code> attribute.<br><br>
+                    **Note:** This will not send a verification email or text as is the Canvas UI does.
+It will bypass this step and mark the contact as verified.
                 attributes:
                   - name: url
                     type: string